ritah-nabunje/classify_populations/README.md

 >
 > ``cd run_classifier``

+Step 2: Edit ``run_pipeline.sh``
-Step 2: Provide study name and link to input data
+First, edit the slurm details accordingly.
+Then, provide study name and link to input data.

 The input data should be in Plink binary format (.bed, .bim, .fam).
 Provide name of study and the link to your input files (edit Line 21 and 22 of run_population_classifier.sh).

 Step 3: Run the pipeline